Get Psyched: four flash talks featuring the latest psychological research

 The Psi Chi Constitution requires that undergraduate student applicants to Psi Chi:

-- Must be enrolled as a student at UW-Madison
+• Must be enrolled as a student at UW-Madison

-- Must be enrolled as a major or minor in a psychology program
+• Must be enrolled as a major or minor in a psychology program

-- Must have a minimum of 3.0 GPA in psychology courses
+• Must have a minimum of 3.0 GPA in psychology courses

 Psi Chi Applications

-Applications for Psi-Chi are reviewed twice per year in the fall and spring semesters.
+Applications for Psi Chi are reviewed twice per year in the fall and spring semesters.
 Deadlines are October 15th and February 15th, respectively.
-To apply, complete the Psi Chi Online Application
+To apply, complete the Psi Chi Online Application.

 Psi Chi Activities at UW-Madison

 The UW-Madison Chapter offers practical experience by organizing programs designed to enhance the regular curriculum.
-Events from recent years include the annual graduate school informational panel, and presentations from university researchers and clinicians, allowing students to connect with a network of professionals in the field.
-In addition to attending monthly Chapter meetings, all members are invited to actively participate in one of several committees, which immerse students in projects that foster fellowship, develop the Society, and serve the community.
-See the full descriptions of Psi Chi committees.
+Events from recent years include presentations from university researchers and clinicians, which allows students to connect with a network of professionals in the field, community service events, and opportunities for professional development.
+In addition to attending monthly Chapter meetings, all active members are invited to apply for a leadership role by serving on the executive board.
+Members are also invited to serve on the Newsletter Committee.
+The Newsletter Committee compiles student work, faculty and graduate student interviews, community professionals and alumni biographies in the annual Psi Chi Newsletter.

-Psi Chi Executive Board 2023-2024
+Psi Chi Executive Board – 2023-2024 Academic Year

 President: Lauren Hermann